gospodinp/torei-rpg/rules.md

 The most useful Traits are the ones that make the best narrative hooks.
 The more ways you can justify a trait's relevance in a given situation, the more often you will be able to bring your trait into play.
 A good trait will be evocative, without being too specific to be useful or too generic to describe your character.

-> You might want to check out the [Example Character] to get some ideas.
+> You might want to check out the [Stellanova's Traits and Relationships] to get some ideas.

 ## Relationships